-The Project Site is not included in the most recently released map showing Williamson Act contracts within Los Angeles County and no portions of the Project Site are subject to a Williamson Act contract.
+The Project Site is not included in the most recently released map showing Williamson Act contracts within Los Angeles County.11 Subsequently, no portions of the Project Site are subject to a Williamson Act contract.
 The Proposed Project would not conflict with existing zoning for agricultural use, and would not conflict with a Williamson Act contract.
-There would be no project-level or cumulative impacts.
+There would be no impact.